Caster vs Camber: What's the Difference?

 It is worth noting that adjustments to caster, camber or both for performance are usually subtle, sometimes not even noticeable.
 If you see a car with very obvious negative camber, this is usually done for style rather than performance.
 Whether or not it looks cool is up to you.

-Now that you can confidently answer "what is caster and camber?" you are ready to make some adjustments.
+Now that you know the difference between caster and camber, you are ready to adjust your build.
 Wheel alignment can be changed slightly with the OEM parts.
 Wheels are designed so that you can realign them when putting on new tires.
 If you want to push things a little further, you will need some special parts.

 With alignment components and accessories from MAPerformance, you’ll have everything you need to adjust your wheel alignment for superior performance.
-We have parts such as adjustable lower control arms, sway bars, camber bolts and complete kits for alignment adjustment.
+We have parts such as adjustable lower control arms, sway bars, camber bolts, and complete kits for alignment modifications.
 These are especially important if you want to adjust your caster and camber for performance purposes.

 Experimenting with your project car can help you find the right alignment for your driving style.
 You may be surprised what a difference changing caster or camber can make.